Meromorphic open-string vertex algebras and modules over two-dimensional orientable space forms: Introduction

 Meromorphic open-string vertex algebras (MOSVAs hereafter) are algebraic structures formed by meromorphic vertex operators satisfying only associativity without commutativity.
 They were introduced by Huang in 2012 (see \cite{H-MOSVA}), as special cases of the open-string vertex algebras introduced by Huang and Kong in 2003 (see \cite{HK-OSVA}) where all correlation functions are rational functions.
 Similar to the case of vertex algebras, MOSVAs can be viewed as analogues of associative algebras that are not necessarily commutative.

-As a nontrivial example, Huang also introduced the MOSVA associated with a Riemannian manifold in 2012 (see \cite{H-MOSVA-Riemann}), using the parallel sections of the tensor algebra of the affinized tangent bundle.
+To exhibit a natural and nontrivial example, Huang introduced the MOSVA associated with a Riemannian manifold in 2012 (see \cite{H-MOSVA-Riemann}), using the parallel sections of the tensor algebra of the affinized tangent bundle.
 Given a complex-valued smooth function $f$ on an open subset $U$ of the manifold, Huang also constructed the module generated by $f$, and proved that association of $U$ with the sum of modules generated by all smooth functions over $U$ gives a presheaf of modules for the MOSVA.

 Of particular interest are the modules generated by eigenfunctions of the Laplace-Beltrami operator.
 As such functions can be understood as quantum states in quantum mechanics, the modules they generate can be understood as the string-theoretic excitement to the quantum states.
 It is Huang's idea that the modules for the MOSVA generated by the eigenfunctions and the yet-to-be-defined intertwining operators among these modules may lead to a mathematical construction of the quantum two-dimensional nonlinear $\sigma$-model.